jacobshinta/JavaScript-Projects/README.md

 * [Calculator](https://github.com/jacobshinta/JavaScript-Projects/tree/main/Calc)
 ### Pizza Menu

 Simple menu used to order pizza with a variety of toppings.
-It gathers the input information adn calculates the price based on the user's selections.
+It gathers the input information and calculates the price based on the user's selections.

 ### Tic-Tac-Toe